 A well- mannered young lad, Kevin would walk diligently for two miles to school each day and 2 miles back to a community with no electricity.
 This did not phase him, as he would crouch under the faint light of a kerosene oil lamp to ensure that his home work was complete and to be ready for exams.
 He spent a short time with his father Patrick, but most of his childhood was with his mother Miriam.
 They both did what they could to provide a solid foundation for him.

 While trying to transition into adolescent years, he attended the Melrose Primary and Junior High.
-As excellent at student he was, because of financial constraints, Kevin wasn't able to sit the Common Entrance Exam to enter high school, so he had to move to the next grade and patiently wait for better days.
+As excellent a student he was, because of financial constraints, Kevin wasn't able to sit the Common Entrance Exam to enter high school, so he had to move to the next grade and patiently wait for better days.

-Better days did arrive as he received the chance to sit the technical entrance exam and passed for Jose Marti Technical in 1993.
+Better days did come as he received the chance to sit the technical entrance exam and passed for Jose Marti Technical in 1993.
 He later graduated from Jose Marti with 6 CXC's and went on to do Upper Sixth Form at Camperdown High School in Kingston.

-In 2005, he had his first major hit Naah Bow on which he collaborated with DJ Nicholas and Jermaine Edwards.
+In 2005, he had his first major hit "Naah Bow", on which he collaborated with DJ Nicholas and Jermaine Edwards.
 The song won the 2006 Marlin Awards for Best Reggae Recording of the Year and has become an anthem to youths across the Caribbean.
-It did not end there, he was one of a few Jamaican artistes chosen to be a part of an international compilation album produced by Tennyson Walters of Our Father’s Music Business, located in New Jersey in the U.S. This album became the first reggae album to top the New York and Florida charts simultaneously in 2006.
+Later that year, he was one of a few Jamaican artistes chosen to be a part of an international compilation album produced by Tennyson Walters of Our Father’s Music Business, located in New Jersey in the U.S. This album became the first reggae album to top the New York and Florida charts simultaneously in 2006.
 A major feat for Kevin, as his two contributions to this album namely: Evildoers (Fret Not) and Since the World Didn’t Love Me was being played across the world in various territories such as Japan, Africa, Europe and the Caribbean.
-God was gradually enlarging his borders and in that same year he had his first international tour in Canada.
+In that same year he had his first international tour in Canada.
+God was gradually enlarging his borders.

 In 2008 he released his first studio album Close to You, dubbed ‘one of the most successful debut projects’ by a Jamaican gospel artiste.
-He made the charts that same year with his title track Close to You.
+He made the charts that same year with his title track "Close to You".
 The album quickly gained steam worldwide, hitting the top spots on charts in the US, UK and Canada.

 Four years later he released his sophomore album The Search Continues, which catapulted his ministry and presence on the local and international gospel scene.
-The hit single You make me Stronger has become an anthem for gospel enthusiasts and fans all over.
+The hit single "You make me Stronger" has become an anthem for gospel enthusiasts and fans all over.

 In July 2015, Downswell released his first book The Search Continues...The Journey.
 This book is currently available worldwide.
 His third studio album entitled All The Way was released in June 2016 in Kingston, Jamaica and promoted through a six-parish tour, which attracted thousands of patrons.
-Plans are being put in place to for tours across the US, Canada, The UK, Europe, Africa and the Caribbean for 2016-2017.
-Kevin is supported in ministry by his lovely wife Marsha Downswell.
-He is a man who always deflects all praises and accolades to God.
-He is a lover of God, a worshipper and is ready to take his service “All the Way”.
+It boasts tracks such as "Goodbye World", "All The Way" and many others that are being enjoyed by thousands worldwide.